astropy/photutils/docs/grouping.rst

     >>> daogroup = DAOGroup(crit_separation=2.5*fwhm)

-``daogroup`` is a `~photutils.psf.DAOGroup` instance that can be used as a calling function that receives as input a table of stars (e.g.
+``daogroup`` is a `~photutils.psf.DAOGroup` instance that can be used as a calling function that receives as input a table of stars (e.g., ``starlist``):
-``starlist``):

 .. doctest-skip::